reactnodejs322/deliveryapp/Readme.md

 ### General Setup

-### Please ask reactnodejs32 to give you credentials to the project
+### Please email easyrun32@gmail.com to give you credentials to the project

 ## Understanding User Authorization ✔️